ahoannon/EDMC_ConstructionHelper/README.md

 #### Multiple Construction Sites

-Once you have docked at a construction site that you haven't visited previously and wasn't know to the plugin then a name for this site (the plugin will try to come up with something short and useful) is added to the listbox and the needed goods will be displayed by selecting that new entry in the listbox.
+Once you have docked at a construction site that you haven't visited previously and wasn't known to the plugin then a name for this site (the plugin will try to come up with something short and useful) is added to the listbox and the needed goods will be displayed by selecting that new entry in the listbox.

 If you have visited more than one construction site then you can select multiple sites in the listbox.
 If you do so then the list of needed goods will be